 As a result, LED offers LGs, PPPs, NGOs, and local communities the opportunity to work together to improve the local economy.
-Thus, the author suggests that the LED initiative focuses on enhancing competitiveness, increasing sustainable growth, and ensuring that growth is inclusive of the sustainable livelihoods of local people through approaches ( such as trickledown, knowledge broker, and hybrid indicated in Figure 2).
+Thus, the author suggests that the LED initiative focuses on enhancing competitiveness, increasing sustainable growth, and ensuring that growth is sustainable livelihoods of local people through approaches (such as trickle-down, knowledge broker, and hybrid indicated in Figure 2).

+Figure 2: Approaches and Objectives of LED Initiatives in Las.
 Source: Constructed by Authors with data from the Study (2025)